bkacjios/lua-mumble/README.md

 ### `OnError (String error)`

-Called when a hook is erroring.
+Called when an error occurs inside a hook.
-WARNING: Erroring within this hook will cause the script to exit!
+WARNING: Erroring within this hook will cause an error on the line where mumble.loop() is called, causing the script to exit
 ___

 ### `OnClientPing (Table event)`